cheunste/notes/avr/notes.md

 1) Find the Timer Registers in the datasheet (TCCR1A/B)
 2) Find your desired clock cylce
 3) Set CS10 to CS12 registers depending on the time you want.
 Look in the datasheet

+## PWM (Pulse Width Modulation)

+In essence, PWM is a technique where you get a partly on analog output from switching a digital output fast enoug hso that whatever device you're driving can't react to the individual on-off pulses, but only to the average value.

+There are two parameters we need to specify in order to use PWM.

+1) **Duty Cycle**: percentage of the cycle time that is spent in the on state
+2) **PWM frequency**: The frequency with which we go through a single cycle.
+Usually chosen only once at the begining of the program

+PWM frequency should be fast enough that whatever system we are controlling doesn't have time to react to each pulse, but only the average value.
+How fast?
+That depends on the application and tolerance for **ripple**